Description and notes

 T. erraticum is confined to the southern counties of England and the Channel Isles, largely following the distribution of lowland sandy heaths but with a few records from other inland and coastal sites.
 Nests are easily overlooked and often only isolated colonies are found.

-The first map shows records for T. erraticum agg. and may refer to either T. erraticum or T. subboreale.
-The second map shows only records for T. erraticum iso Seifert 2012.
+The map shows records for T. erraticum agg. and may include some records for T. subboreale.

 Status (in Britain only)